 Cannabis, CBD, hemp extract and dozens of other organic substances have something big in common – the presence of all-natural terpenes.
 We discussed the basics of terpenes, and the most popular variations, in a prior blog article.
 Thankfully, conversations about terpenes are expected to rise throughout the coming year.
 “Many cannabis consumers still have no idea what terpenes are, even though they make up a major aspect of the cannabis consumption experience,” says R+D Director Brian Rice.
 “In 2020, we’ll see more mainstream conversations about terpenes, and more awareness of what terpenes are and why they’re so important.
 With that, we’ll also see more discussion about the different compounds in cannabis, from CBN and CBG, moving past THC and CBD to learn from the rest of the plant.”

 With so many changes just around the corner, the quality, credibility, and flavor of Colorado's Best Drinks is one constant you can count on.
 Our products all contain phytocannabinoid-rich, broad spectrum hemp extract and can be delivered right to your doorstep.
 All five flavors of our hemp CBD beverages are delicious and refreshing.
-Better yet, each sparkling CBD soda flavor is vegan, non-GMO, and free of gluten, sodium, and preservatives.
+Better yet, each sparkling CBD soda and CBD water flavor is vegan, non-GMO, and free of gluten, sodium, and preservatives.
 PCR hemp extract is one of just five ingredients in every sparkling CBD soda can, and you’ll taste that sweet simplicity with every sip.
 We now carry 12-packs and 48-packs of assorted flavors - pleasing the palates of your loved ones all year long.